0xhashrunner/gfx-modules/README.md

 ### Deploying

-To deploy and test your GFX Module against ART0x1 on Sepolia, copy env.example to env.local, fill in the required environment variales and run `deployGfxModule` script from `packages/contracts` after updating the script with your contract path and name.
+To deploy and test your GFX Module against [ART0x1 on Sepolia](https://sepolia.etherscan.io/address/0xE2d85a61B98a1e5728fc06eB6678765aa2beF09B#code), copy `env.example` to a new `env.local`, fill in the required environment variales and run `deployGfxModule` script from `packages/contracts` after updating the script with your contract path and name.

+After deployment, the GFX Module needs to be listed with ART0x1 via `listGfxModule`.

 ### Please Note